Minnesota Wildflowers

 Plant height:1 to 3 feet

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Flower: 4-petals
+Flower: Flower shape: 4-petals

-Leaves: alternate simple
+Leaves: Leaf attachment: alternate Leaf type: simple

-[photo of leaves] Leaves are very narrow with a pointed tip and no leaf stem, alternately attached.
+[photo of leaves] Leaves are very narrow with a pointed tip and no leaf stalk, alternately attached.
 The leaves along the main stem are up to 3 inches long and ¼ inch wide with tiny widely-spaced teeth; they are rather shorter on the branches and teeth aren't visible.
 The stem is smooth and nearly white.

 Notes: